LeviNeely/Portfolio/README.md

 Below, I have listed all of the directories found inside my portfolio and a short description of what can be found within.
 Please contact me with any inquiries at levijneely@gmail.com.

-**IF YOU ARE HERE FROM THE DAVIS TECHNICAL COLLEGE SOFTWARE DEVELOPMENT PROGRAM, PLEASE LOOK IN THE COMPUTE SHADER PRACTICE FOLDER FOR A TEXT FILE**
+**IF YOU ARE HERE FROM THE DAVIS TECHNICAL COLLEGE SOFTWARE DEVELOPMENT PROGRAM, PLEASE LOOK IN THE PROJECT THAT HAS A 100X SPEED UP FOR A TEXT FILE**

 ## #Influence